fivesevengroup/entranceinharmony/replit.md

 This is a beauty salon website for "Entrance in Harmony" in Burbach, Germany, specializing in facial treatments and aesthetic services.
 The application is a full-stack web platform that allows customers to learn about services, view pricing, purchase gift vouchers, and book appointments via WhatsApp integration.

 The site emphasizes elegant, luxurious design with a mauve and gold color palette inspired by high-end beauty brands like Glossier and Sephora.
-It features service listings, a gallery, testimonials, and an integrated PayPal-based voucher purchasing system.
+It features service listings, a gallery, testimonials, and an integrated Stripe-based voucher purchasing system.

 ## User Preferences